 If the notice is returned by the post office with no forwarding address, the applicant will be denied and their name will not be placed back on the waiting list.
+If the notice is returned by the post office with a forwarding address, the notice will be resent to the address indicated.

-Applicants who fail to attend a scheduled briefing without prior PHA approval, will be withdrawn from the waiting list and will be denied assistance (see Chapter 3).
+Applicants who fail to attend a scheduled briefing without prior COC approval, will be withdrawn from the waiting list and will be denied assistance (see Chapter 3).